mohanmca/MohanLearningGround/src/main/md/Kavin/kavin_math_anki.md

 1. [James had 120 more marbles than Dan.
 After James lost 1/5 of his marbles and Dan lost 3/4 of his marbles, James had 184 more marbles than Dan.
 How many marbles did Dan have at first?](https://www.youtube.com/watch?v=mKfVpVF-yMw)
 1. Felicia and Julia had some pink and yellow beads.
 Felicia had 100 more beads than Julia.
 The number of pink beads that she had was 25 more than the number of pink beads than Julia had.
 Julia had 68 more yellow beads than pink beads.
 How many more yellow than pink beads did Felicia have?

-## Constant Part Concept -n Ration Question
-1. The word “Constant” means remain the same.
-You need to identify the part which remain constant and make them equal in both ratios.
-1. Ali and Billy have money in the ratio of 5 : 6.
-After Billy spent $16, the ratio became 3 : 2.
-How much money does Billy have in the end?

-## Constant Total Concept
-1. Under questions which involve “Internal Transfer”, the total remains the same.
-1. Ali and Billy have money in the ratio of 5 : 4.
-After Ali gave Billy $20, they have an equal amount of money.
-How much money does Billy have in the end?
-2. Amy, Ben and Cindy bought a present.
-Amy's share was 1/4 of Ben's and Cindy's share.
-Ben's share was 1/2 of Amy's and Cindy's share.
-Cindy's share was $17 more than that of Ben's.
-How much did the present cost?

-## Constant Difference Concept
-1. For questions relating to age, the age difference between 2 people will always remain the same.
-1. The ages of Ali and Billy are in the ratio of 4 : 7.
-In 3 years’ time, their ages will be in the ratio of 3 : 5.
-How old is Billy now?
-2. John had some pens.
-The ratio of red pens to blue pens was 3: 5.
-After selling an equal number of red and blue pens at $5 each, the ratio of red pens to blue pens became 1: 4.
-John collected a total of $1120 from the sale of the pens.
-How many blue pens are there at first?

 ## Everything Changed Concept (Units and Parts)
 1. This is a more challenging type of PSLE Math questions.